EryueChen/Foreign-Exchange/Midterm/notebook.md

 The error rate of random forest depends on the correlation between any two trees in the forest and the strength of each individual tree in the forest.
 Increasing the correlation increases the forest error rate.
 Increasing the strength of the individual trees decreases the forest error rate.

 The features used now covers only general cases and did not include special features which may also help to increase accuracy.
 Besides, some classes may have similar characteristics that cannot be separated very definitely using the features now.

-Both reasons may cause degrades in accuracy.
+The images in different classes may be similar while images in the same classes may be very different with each other.
+Besides, there's some subclasses called other, which contains not uniform images in the class.

 ## Conclusion